Glenn Wheatley: The Masters Apprentices

 In early 1968, Wheatley was hired as the bass player in a new line-up of the Melbourne-based pop-rock band The Masters Apprentices, then one of Australia's most popular groups.
 Wheatley's four-year tenure with the group, which lasted until shortly before their break-up in 1972, included the recording of many of their most successful songs, including the hit singles "Turn Up Your Radio" (1970) and "Because I Love You" (1971) as well as the 1971 album Choice Cuts which was recorded at Abbey Road Studios in London.

 It was during Wheatley's tenure in the Masters that he learned first hand about the highly exploitative nature of the Australian pop industry at that time.
 The band endured many "rip-offs" and in their later career they suffered greatly from poor management decisions and inadequate support from their record labels, problems which eventually led to the group's demise in 1972.

 According to Wheatley's memoir, a key incident took place in late 1969 when the Masters took part in a nationwide package tour, "Operation Starlift".
 The concert at Brisbane Festival Hall drew a then-record crowd of over 7,000 people, breaking the venue's previous attendance record set during the Beatles' Australian tour in 1964.

 After the concert, Wheatley reflected on the event, with it becoming a turning point in his life and career - helping drive home just how badly the group were being exploited.
 Wheatley knew that patrons had paid $5 per ticket, so the receipts for the night would have been around $35,000, but The Masters Apprentices, like all the other acts, were on a fixed fee and received a mere $200 for the show; even the top-billed act, John Farnham, probably only earned about $1,000.
 Figuring that the performers were probably only paid about $2,000 in total, Wheatley realised that the promoters had walked away with upwards of $30,000 for that concert alone.

 Talent manager

+With his brother Paul Wheatley, he set up Wheatley Brothers Entertainment, which handled Little River Band.
 Under Glenn Wheatley's management, he has the two highest selling Australian albums of all time - John Farnham's "Whispering Jack" and Delta Goodrem's "Innocent Eyes".